SoftwareAG/adabas-tcp/README.md

 #### Data Representation Example

-Below is an example of an object
+Below is an example of an object:

 ```javascript
 {